Peoria, Illinois: Sports

+Former sports teams

 Parks and recreation

 Grandview Drive, which Theodore Roosevelt purportedly called the "world's most beautiful drive" during a 1910 visit, runs through both Peoria and Peoria Heights.
-In addition to Grandview Drive, the Peoria Park District contains 9,000 acre of parks and trails.
+In addition to Grandview Drive, the Peoria Park District contains 9,000 acre of parks and trails, making it the largest park system in Illinois.
 The Illinois River Bluff Trail connects four Peoria Park District parks: Camp Wokanda, Robinson Park, Green Valley Camp, and Detweiller Park; the Rock Island Greenway (13 miles) connects the State of Illinois Rock Island trail traveling north to Toulon, IL and also connects southeast to East Peoria, IL and to the Morton Community Bikeway.
 Other parks include the Forest Park Nature Center, which features seven miles of hiking trails through prairie openings and forested woodlands, Glen Oak Park, and Bradley Park, which features disc golf as well as a dog park.
-Peoria has five public golf courses as well as several private and semi-private golf courses.
+Peoria has five public golf courses, as well as several private and semi-private golf courses.
 The Peoria Park District, the first and still largest park district in Illinois, was the 2001 Winner of the National Gold Medal Award for Excellence in Parks and Recreation for Class II Parks.

+Various cultural institutions are located in Glen Oak Park.
+The Peoria Zoo, formerly Glen Oak Zoo, was expanded and refurbished in recent years.
+Finished in 2009, the new zoo improvements more than triple the size of the zoo and feature a major African safari exhibit.
+Luthy Garden, established in 1951, is 5 acre and offers over a dozen theme gardens and a Conservatory.

 Government

-Peoria is a home rule municipality with a mayor and ten city council members.
-It has a council-manager form of government.
-The city is divided into five districts.
-Five council members are elected at-large via cumulative voting.
+Peoria is a home rule municipality with a mayor and ten city council members, operating under a council-manager form of government.
+The city is divided into five districts, each of which elects one member using first-past-the-post (FPTP).
+Additionally, five council members are elected at-large using plurality block voting.

 Township of the City of Peoria

 The Township of the City of Peoria (also City of Peoria Township) is a separate government from the City of Peoria, and performs the functions of civil township government in most of the city.
 The township was created by the Peoria County Board to match the boundaries of the City of Peoria, which until then had overlapped portions of Peoria Township (now West Peoria Township) and Richwoods Township.
-The border of the township grew with the Peoria city limits until 1990, when it was frozen at its current boundaries, containing about 53 sqmi; the City of Peoria itself has continued expanding outside the City of Peoria Township borders into Kickapoo, Medina, and Radnor township.
+The border of the township grew with the Peoria city limits until 1990, when it was frozen at its current boundaries, containing about 53 sqmi; the City of Peoria itself has continued expanding outside the City of Peoria Township borders into Kickapoo, Medina, and Radnor townships.
 In the years before the freeze, the Township of the City of Peoria had grown to take up most of the former area of Richwoods and what is now West Peoria Township.

+This township has the following neighborhoods: